Why Am I So Hungry All The Time?

 It’s crazy, right?
 You just ate a huge meal and an hour later, you’re starving.
 What gives?
 Why am I so hungry all the time?!
 You might feel like you’re always hungry, or maybe you’re not hungry at all until you eat, and then you’re ravenous, or maybe y0u just ate a huge meal, feeling totally stuffed, only to be hungry again shortly after.
 Your hunger is always there and often in charge of your whole day.

-First of All, Your Hunger Isn’t In Charge
+Your Hunger Isn’t In Charge

 I’ve been there, guys.
 My hunger used to be in charge, big time.
 The slightest sensation of hunger and I was in a panic that I needed to eat and I needed to eat now.
 I’ve since accepted that my hunger is not an emergency.
 Hunger isn’t in control and you have the power to decide how to respond to it.